warengonzaga/hashnode-blog-backup/cl2c1g5fh082qx5nv9wljfbx1.md

 ![security](https://c.tenor.com/YbmQHDSJvbkAAAAC/thumbs-up-hacker.gif align="left")

-Some of you may know that I'm a cybersecurity researcher by trade and security is very important to me.
+Some of you may know that I'm a cybersecurity researcher by trade, and security is very important to me.
 The maintenance tool I made is safe to use as I'm also using it, I mean you can read the entire source code in the official GitHub repository. 😅

 In addition, you can check the [VirusTotal result here](https://www.virustotal.com/gui/url/092c4998fbb4b0bb8ff569d81dd92dffdf61edd3d6c37e591f5411b0bd948ab0/detection). 😉

 If, in any case, you find a potential security bug, then feel free to reach out to me.

-## 🐱‍👤 Last Words
+## ☝️ Last Words

 ![last words](https://c.tenor.com/R4_XacJ__O8AAAAC/break-break-the-ice.gif align="left")

 Having a Windows machine can be painful, but this is where I started, and this is all I have.
 I'm planning to install a new machine with Windows OS soon.
 Yeah, I'm very comfortable with Windows as my main personal computer.
-I would probably use an Apple machine for work purposes as it is very reliable in that use case, but that's really, really soon. 🤞
+I would probably use an Apple machine for work as it is very reliable in that use case, but that's soon. 🤞

 Cleaning your machine can be painful too if you don't know the basics, that's where the tools become useful.
 Don't rely too much on tools; still, you have to learn the basics. 👊